mcw-mstp/mcw-mstp.github.io/README.md

 - ⚡ Fun fact: ...
 -->

 Glad you're here.
-To work on this repository, simply clone it!
-To see a local demo when working on the site make sure `mkdocs` is installed.
+To work on this repository, there are two options:

+1. You can simply edit any of the markdown (`.md`) files using the github online interface
+2. You can clone the repository!
+This is a more involved task, but can be a good learning experience for creating documentation.
+It also allows you to have a local live version to see updates in realtime as you are making them, rather than waitning to the comits to be accepted and rendered online (can take up to a day).
+To to this, follow the instructions on the website under the 'contributions' tab.

+Cloning the repository can be done in the following way:

 ```
 $ git clone https://github.com/mcw-mstp/mcw-mstp.github.io.git